 Stier Lecture in Medicine

-The Robert F. E. Stier Memorial Lecture in Medicine, presented this year by Dr. Larry Sherman, is titled Targeting the extracellular matrix to reverse neurodegeneration.
+The Robert F. E. Stier Memorial Lecture in Medicine was presented this year by Dr. Jim O’Connell (pictured), president and founder of the Boston Health Care for the Homeless Program.

 About Robert F.E.
 Stier, Spokane physician, businessman